Updated: May 21

 - Big scale of the models.
 Ship surface has usually much bigger size compared to for example a car or airplane.
 Big scale requires more precise work with fairing of the surface and follow many different initial data at the same time.

 - Technological aspects of the hull fairing.
 During production at the workshop there is a lot of bent elements like shell plates and profiles.
-Pure faired surface will create troubles for bending and welding.
+Badly smoothed surface will create troubles for bending and welding.

 - Time factor.
 Ship design is mostly like a tailor-made product.
 Every ship is different for another.
 Usually, all design process takes several months and hull lines should be ready as soon as possible.